 Listen: « Grind Day Remix feat.
 Sarkodie & Medikal X »

 With Piruka and Holly Hood, 9 Miller is part of the new faces of Portuguese rap.
-A member of Superbad label, the young Lisbon-based trapper has made himself known in 2016 with the track “Limonada”.
+A member of Superbad label, the young Lisbon-based trapper became known in 2016 with the track “Limonada”.

 Listen: « Golpe Baixo »

 He makes the crowd dance “in the clubs with a raï vibe”, uses “Rim’K’s flow to big up the bled” (“to salute the hood”).
 His name is Soolking, formerly known as MC Sool and officially born Abderraouf Derradji.
 He’s a member of the band Africa Jungle and proudly promotes the “DZ sauce” rap (DZ for Algeria) from Marseille where he currently resides.

 KLY, 22, has been one of the rising stars of r&b in South Africa since the release of the highly acclaimed KLYMAX reup in 2016.
 This record evokes the popular sounds of Toronto (Drake, The Weeknd ou PartyNextDoor).